 About our experts

-What is ERP and under what circumstances should it be implemented?
+What is an ERP and when should it be implemented?

 ERP stands for “Enterprise Resource Planning”, and usually means a management tool made up of various modules (purchases, sales, payroll, accounting, stock, e-commerce etc.) that allows you to centralise, monitor, and standardise your entire information system.